tikv/tikv/docs/clients/go-client-api.md

 ## Try the Raw Key-Value API

-To use the Raw Key-Value API in applications developed by golang, take the following steps:
+To use the Raw Key-Value API in applications developed in the Go language, take the following steps:

 1. Install the necessary packages.